-When an RFEP student is at risk of not making adequate progress or not meeting grade-level standards, schools must provide targeted intervention services based on individual student need.
+When an RFEP student is at risk of not making adequate progress or not meeting grade-level standards, schools must provide targeted intervention services based on individual student need through SSPT.
 Schools must maintain records of RFEP monitoring and interventions provided.

-Note: Title III funds must not be used for the above referenced school responsibility.
+Note: Title III funds must not be used for RFEP Monitoring accountability.